Amarapura Nikāya: Significance

 The establishment of the Amarapura Nikaya was significant because it signaled a change in the social dynamic of Buddhism in Sri Lanka.
 For the first time, a monastic lineage had been created not through royal patronage of a Buddhist king, but through the collective action of a dedicated group of Buddhist laymen.
 The Amarapura Nikaya was thus both independent of government and royal power, and more closely tied to its patrons in the growing middle class.
-This presaged both the growing power of the middle class in Sri Lanka during the 19th and 18th Centuries, and the rise of so-called Protestant Buddhism among the Sinhalese middle class- a modernized form of Buddhism in which increasing power and authority were vested in the laity, rather than monastic authorities.
+This presaged both the growing power of the middle class in Sri Lanka during the 18th and 19th centuries, and the rise of so-called Protestant Buddhism among the Sinhalese middle class – a modernised form of Buddhism in which increasing power and authority were vested in the laity, rather than monastic authorities.

 Amarapura Mahasangha Sabha

-The Amaprapura nikaya which was divided in to several sub nikayas (sub-orders) in the past was united on the initiatives taken by Balangoda Ananda Maitreya Thero and Madihe Pannaseeha Thero in the late 1960s.
+The Amaprapura nikaya which was divided in to several sub nikayas (sub-orders) in the past was united on the initiatives taken by Balangoda Ananda Maitreya Thera and Madihe Pannaseeha Thera in the late 1960s.
 'Sri Lanka Amarapura Mahasangha Sabha' was formed and a common higher ordination ceremony for all Amarapura nikaya was performed at the Uposathagharaya situated at Siri Vajiranana Dharmayatanaya, Maharagama on July 13, 1969.
-The event was graced by the then head of State, Governor-General of Ceylon William Gopallawa.
-A supreme Mahanayaka position for the Sri Lanka Amarapura Mahasangha Sabha was created with this initiative and Madihe Pannaseeha thero was appointed as the first monk to hold the prestigious title.
-In addition to the supreme Mahanayaka position a post for the president of the Amarapura Nikaya was created and Balangoda Ananda Maitreya thero was appointed as the first president of Amarapura Mahasangha Sabha.
-On 16th of August 2019, the Amarapura and Ramanna Nikaya were unified as the Amarapaura-Ramanna Samagri Maha Sangha Sabha, making it the largest Buddhist fraternity in Sri Lanka.
+The event was graced by William Gopallawa, the Governor-General of Ceylon.
+A Supreme Mahanayaka position for the Sri Lanka Amarapura Mahasangha Sabha was created with this initiative and Madihe Pannaseeha Thera was appointed as the first monk to hold the prestigious title.
+In addition to the Supreme Mahanayaka position a post for the president of the Amarapura Nikaya was created and Balangoda Ananda Maitreya Thera was appointed as the first president of Amarapura Mahasangha Sabha.
+On 16 August 2019, the Amarapura and Ramanna Nikaya were unified as the Amarapaura-Ramanna Samagri Maha Sangha Sabha, making it the largest Buddhist fraternity in Sri Lanka.

-The following is a list of Supreme mahanayaka theros of the Amarapura Nikaya.
+The following is a list of Supreme Mahanayaka Theras of the Amarapura Nikaya.